 In studies using SCEDs and SCODs, it is essential for investigators to fully define and operationalise the target behaviour/outcome a priori.

 SCODs and SCEDs are flexible research tools that can be tailored to the needs and preferences of participants.

 The best approach to evaluating single-case data is to use both visual and statistical analysis and there are a number of online resources that researchers can use to analyse single-case data themselves.

 A series of single-case studies can be statistically aggregated to estimate population effects making it possible to make inferences that are equivalent to randomised controlled trials.

 There is support available for researchers or clinicians who would like to conduct single-case studies from the International Collaborative Network (ICN) for N-of-1 Trials and Single-Case Experimental Designs.
 The ICN also provides a platform to facilitate discussion and collaborative activities between members, with the goal of furthering the science of individualised research.

 About the author

-Suzanne McDonald is a Research Methodologist and Chartered Health Psychologist interested in the development and application of N-of-1 trials, SCEDs and SCODs in psychology and medicine.
-Suzanne is a co-chair of the ICN.
+Suzanne McDonald is a clinical researcher and chartered psychologist interested in the development and application of N-of-1 trials, SCEDs and SCODs in medicine, psychology and digital health.
+Suzanne is co-chair of the ICN.